API Reference

 Notes:

-withDocs()adds the public route rewrites automatically - the shared
+withDocs()adds the public route rewrites automatically - Astro, SvelteKit, TanStack Start, and Nuxt expose the same feedback contract through the shared

-/api/docshandler is still the source of truth, so?feedback=agentalso works - agents should discover site identity, locale config, capability flags, search, active markdown routes and
+/api/docshandler is still the source of truth, so?feedback=agentalso works - agents should discover site identity, locale config, capability flags, search, active markdown routes,

-Accept: text/markdownsupport,llms.txt, skills, MCP, and feedback routes withGET /.well-known/agent.json;GET /.well-known/agentis the public fallback andGET /api/docs/agent/specis the canonical framework route
+Accept: text/markdown,Signature-Agentsupport, JSON-LD structured data,llms.txt, OpenAPI schema routes, sitemap routes,robots.txt,AGENTS.md,skill.md, skills, MCP, and feedback routes withGET /.well-known/agent.json;GET /.well-known/agentis the public fallback andGET /api/docs/agent/specis the canonical framework route

 DocsAgentFeedbackContext